Changissnz/nu_merchant_principal/README.md

 elements in the power the prideful, in this context, wishes to project can be gathered.
-Knowing that some things have happened, for the better or the worse, because of pride, but to not able to draw the connection from the doer to an alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious", with
+Knowing that some things have happened, for the better or the worse, because of pride, but to not be able to draw the connection from the doer to an alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious", with